 A visa is an official document that allows you to enter a foreign country legally.
 The visa is usually stamped or glued into your passport, though some visas are provided electronically and never physically attached to your passport.

-While different types of visas could grant you access to a country, like a temporary visa for travel, a permanent immigrant visa, student visa, asylum visa, business visa, and so on, we’ll focus this post on travel visas exclusively.
+While different types of visas could grant you access to a country, like a temporary visa for travel, a permanent immigrant visa, a student visa, an asylum visa, a business visa, and so on, we’ll focus this post on travel visas exclusively.

 2. How to Know if You Need a Visa to Visit a Specific Country?